standardebooks/manual/5-general-xhtml-and-css-patterns.rst

 	#.	:html:`<th>` elements are used in :html:`<thead>` elements, instead of :html:`<td>`.

-	#.	:html:`<th>` elements only appear in :html:`<thead>` elements, unless they contain the :html:`scope` attribute set to either :value:`row` or :value:`rowspan`.
+	#.	:html:`<th>` elements only appear in :html:`<thead>` elements, unless they contain the :html:`scope` attribute set to either :value:`row` or :value:`rowgroup`.
 The :html:`scope` attribute set to those values may be used to semantically identify a table header which applies to a horizontal row instead of a vertical column.

 #.	:html:`<table>` elements that are used to display tabular numerical data, for example columns of sums, have CSS styling for tabular numbers: :css:`{ font-variant-numeric: tabular-nums; }`.